lpraz/bfpp/README.md

     {def shift_one_right}{[>+<-]>}
     {shift_one_right}{shift_one_right}

+Function definitions cannot be nested within other function definitions.

 ### Comments (TODO)
 Comments that could ordinarily not be written in Brainfuck due to containing command characters can be written with surrounding tildes.